mixxxdj/manual/source/chapters/library.rst

 The Search box above the sidebar filters the current library view for tracks that match your search query.
-The library search include some nice search features, go to the chapter :ref:`djing-finding-tracks` for details.
+The library search include some nice search features; go to the chapter :ref:`djing-finding-tracks` for details.

 .. _library-root: